INCF/bids-validator-common/README.md

-# bids-validator-common
-Programming language agnostic components of the bids-validator
+This repository is no longer used.
+See https://github.com/bids-standard/bids-validator for JSON representations of regular expressions used in bids-validator